Flirting with the idea of diversifying your business by taking your brick-and-mortar store online? It may be a smart move to make!

-Flirting with the idea of diversifying your business by taking your brick-and-mortar store online?
-It may be a smart move to make!
-Purchase decisions for many of today’s consumers are increasingly being made through eCommerce, with mobile devices now representing the front door of many retail shopping experiences.
-In fact, more than 2.1 billion shoppers are expected to purchase goods and services online in 2021.
+Purchase decisions for many of today’s consumers are increasingly being made through eCommerce, with mobile devices now representing the storefront of many retail shopping experiences.
+In fact, more than 2.77 billion shoppers are expected to purchase goods online in 2026.

 Since there are benefits to both business models, many brick and mortar stores consider expanding by going online, while some virtual stores may hope to eventually create physical stores.
 There’s even a third option that straddles the line between online and offline – ordering online but picking up curbside.
 It’s all about achieving the best of both worlds!